bacayo/idvlabs/README.md

 ### idvlabs test case

-backend-> django and django_rest framework database -> django has built in database called SQLite fronten-> react-native,redux-toolkit
+###backend written with django and django rest framework
+### django has built in database called SQLite
+### frontend written with react-native,redux-toolkit

 to run server